megatheikal/Dana-thereum/README.md

 3. To install app dependencies: `npm install`
 4. To start and launch project: `npm run dev`

-### Testing the contracts locally

-1. To run a local blockchain to test the contracts: `truffle develop`
-2. To compile, in the truffle console type: `compile`
-3. To migrate the contracts on the blockchain: `migrate`.
-Use `migrate --reset` in case of error.
-4. To test, type: `test`

 ### Author

 [Megat Heikal](https://github.com/megatheikal)